timdeschryver/eslint-plugin-ngrx/docs/rules/selectors-start-with-select.md

-# Selectors State with Select
+# Selectors Start With Select

 > The variable name of a selector should start with "select", for example "selectThing"